datacommonsorg/data/scripts/biomedical/mesh/README.md

 ## About the Dataset

 “The Medical Subject Headings (MeSH) thesaurus is a controlled and hierarchically-organized vocabulary produced by the National Library of Medicine.
 It is used for indexing, cataloging, and searching of biomedical and health-related information”.
-Data Commons includes the Concept, Descriptor, Qualifier, Record and Term elements of MeSH as described [here](https://www.nlm.nih.gov/mesh/xml_data_elements.html).
+Data Commons includes the Concept, Descriptor, Qualifier, Supplementary Record and Term elements of MeSH as described [here](https://www.nlm.nih.gov/mesh/xml_data_elements.html).
 More information about the dataset can be found on the official National Center for Biotechnology (NCBI) [website](https://www.ncbi.nlm.nih.gov/mesh/).
 Pubchem is one of the largest reservoirs of chemical compound information.
 It is mapped to many other medical ontologies, including
 MeSH.
 More information about compound IDs and other properties can be found on their official [website](https://pubchemdocs.ncbi.nlm.nih.gov/compounds).